GamerSafer/gsauth-releases/README.md

 - Use GSAuth for ban appeals to hold previously-punished players accountable during a probation or grace period

 To learn more about GamerSafer or to purchase a GSAuth license for as little as $5/month, visit https://minecraft.gamersafer.com/

+The GSAuth plugins are derivatives of GPLv3 licensed software, and by necessity also has the GPLv3 license.
+The backend GamerSafer services, app, and other tech may have other licenses, and GPLv3 may not apply to them.